tskTNK/LunarLandingSimulation/readme.md

 More details can be found in the following video: https://youtu.be/yb7yW_POwcQ<br>
 <br>
 Note1: This code was developed based on an open-source code developed by Clayton Thorrez (https://github.com/cthorrez/ml-fun/tree/master/ddpg).
 Special thanks to him.<br>
-Note2: the code is still experimental, and might have some bugs.
-Any inquiry and feedback should go to ttanaka@uh.edu.
 <br><br>
 Thanks!<br>
 tskTNK